wrapp-archive/rake-uglifier/README.md

 Example Rakefile
 ---
-The Rakefile in the repo is an example of a rakefile that can compile and minify assets.
+The [Rakefile](https://github.com/wrapp/rake-uglifier/blob/master/Rakefile) in the repo is an example of a rakefile that can compile and minify assets.

 License
 ---
-This project is licensed under the MIT license, see LICENSE.txt for more info.
+This project is licensed under the MIT license, see [LICENSE.txt](https://github.com/wrapp/rake-uglifier/blob/master/LICENSE.txt) for more info.

+Changelog
+---
+ * 0.0.2
+   * Minor readme tweaks
+   * Require uglifier 2.0
+ * 0.0.1
+   * Initial release